 An emergency TIP amendment to change the funding for the traffic operations improvement at US 17/92 and Airport Boulevard was approved by the MetroPlan Orlando Board Chairman in July and will be ratified by the full Board at their September 12th meeting.
-A copy of the FDOT letter requesting the amendment, a fact sheet prepared by MetroPlan Orlando staff and Resolution No. 18-09 were provided.
+A copy of the FDOT letter requesting the amendment, a fact sheet prepared by MetroPlan Orlando staff and Resolution No. 18-09 was provided for information purposes.